GitHub-Incident-History/GitHub-Incident-History/README.md

 ## About this project

 - Keep all GitHub incident history on the main branch.
-- Fetch new incidents data automatically every hour automatically.
+- Fetch new incidents data every hour automatically.
 - Create a commit with corresponding author time for each incident, so it shows up as contributions under this account.
 - Visualise GitHub incident history with your favourite GitHub contribution visualisation tools!